Neelka96/python-api-challenge/README.md

 ## Introduction
 This challenge is broken into two assignments: WeatherPy and VacationPy.

 ### WeatherPy:
 Data's true power is its ability to definitively answer questions.
 So, let's take what
 you've learned about Python requests, APIs, and JSON traversals to answer a fundamental
 question: "What is the weather like as we approach the equator?"

-Now, we know what you may be thinking: “That’s obvious.
+Now, we know what you may be thinking: “That's obvious.
 It gets hotter.”
 But, if pressed
 for more information, how would you prove that?

 So, in this deliverable we'll create a Python script to visualize the weather of over 500
 cities of varying distances from the equator.
 We'll use the citipy Python libraryLinks to
 an external site., the OpenWeatherMap APILinks to an external site., and our problem-solving
 skills to create a representative model of weather across cities.

 ### VacationPy:
 Well, if we can do that, then surely we can work our magic to plan a perfect destination